Romance (Mamet play): Productions

-December 30 – January 28, 2007
+The play has had regional productions at the Goodman Theatre Chicago in 2006, at the American Repertory Theatre, Boston in 2009 and at the Bay Street Theater, Sag Harbor, New York in 2010 with Richard Kind as the Judge.

 Synopsis

 A courtroom is presided over by The Judge, whose allergy medications make him so drowsy he repeatedly falls asleep.
 Later, he becomes so manic he eventually ends up stripping in the middle of the court.
 Meanwhile, The Prosecutor has to deal with his flamboyant and often difficult-to-control boyfriend Bernard, nick-named Bunny.
 Bunny unexpectedly comes to the court room, "bringing out the inner Queer Guy in the Judge and his Bailiff.
 The gentile Defense Attorney is swapping racial slurs with his Jewish client, The Defendant.
 The Defendant suddenly comes up with a brilliant idea to solve all the problems in the Middle East.